 The Church of Our Lady of the Navigators has very futuristic features, with a circular architecture that is very different to what we are used to in these buildings, the work of architect José Maria Dias Coelho, who was inspired by Our Lady of the Navigators and the Oceans, the theme of Expo ’98, which gave new life to this part of the city.

-Address: Levante Walk 6 (Parque das Nações)
+Address: Passeio do Levante 6 (Parque das Nações)